rixiobarrios/js-debugging-errors/lib/errors.md

 C. How can you resolve/fix the error?

-### Prompt #1
+### Prompt #10

-We're trying to make a functioning counter object.
+We're trying to make a working counter object.
 But for some reason, it's not working ...

 ```html